Shooting in Hungary

 Props and Technical Equipment

-Aside from authentic locations, another pillar of Medieval productions is the authenticity of the clothing, the objects and the environment.
-Thanks to the huge number of productions filming in Hungary, the country’s repository of props and costumes is continuously broadening, just as the number of companies that make new costumes and props, and even entire sets.
+Beyond authentic locations, another crucial aspect of medieval productions is the historical accuracy of costumes, props, and overall set design.
+Thanks to the high number of productions filmed in Hungary, the country’s collection of medieval props and costumes is continuously expanding, along with the number of companies specializing in crafting new period-accurate items—including costumes, props, and even entire sets.

 Animals on Medieval Shoots